Child development: Communication

 Language development is viewed as a motive to communication, and the communicative function of language in-turn provides the motive for language development.
-Jean Piaget uses the term "acted conversations" to explain a child's style of communication that rely more heavily on gestures and body movements, rather than words.
+Jean Piaget uses the term "acted conversations" to explain a child's style of communication that relies more heavily on gestures and body movements than words.
 Younger children depend on gestures for a direct statement of their message.
 As they begin to acquire more language, body movements take on a different role and begin to complement the verbal message.
 These nonverbal bodily movements allow children to express their emotions before they can express them verbally.
-The child's nonverbal communication of how they're feeling is seen in babies 0 to 3 months who use wild, jerky movements of the body to show excitement or distress.
+The child's nonverbal communication of how they are feeling is seen in babies 0 to 3 months who use wild, jerky movements of the body to show excitement or distress.
 This develops to more rhythmic movements of the entire body at 3 to 5 months to demonstrate the child's anger or delight.
 Between 9–12 months of age, children view themselves as joining the communicative world.

 Before 9–12 months, babies interact with objects and interact with people, but they do not interact with people about objects.
 This developmental change is the change from primary intersubjectivity (capacity to share oneself with others) to secondary intersubjectivity (capacity to share one's experience), which changes the infant from an unsociable to socially engaging creature.
-Around 12 months of age a communicative use of gesture is used.
-This gesture includes communicative pointing where an infant points to request something, or to point to provide information.
-Another gesture of communication is presented around the age of 10 and 11 months where infants start gaze-following; they look where another person is looking.
-This joint attention result in changes to their social cognitive skills between the ages of 9 and 15 months as their time is spent increasingly with others.
-Children's use of non-verbal communicative gestures foretells future language development.
+Around 12 months of age the use of communicative gestures begins, including communicative pointing where an infant points to request something, or to point to provide information.
+Another communicative gesture presents around the age of 10 and 11 months where infants start gaze-following, by looking where another person is looking.
+This joint attention results in changes to their social cognitive skills between the ages of 9 and 15 months as their time is increasingly spent with others.
+Children's use of non-verbal communicative gestures predicts future language development.
 The use of non-verbal communication in the form of gestures indicate the child's interest in communication development, and the meanings they choose to convey that are soon revealed through the verbalization of language.

 Language acquisition and development contribute to the verbal form of communication.
-Children originate with a linguistic system where words they learn, are the words used for functional meaning.
+Children originate with a linguistic system where the words they learn are the words used for functional meaning.
 This instigation of speech has been termed pragmatic bootstrapping.
-According to this, children view words as a means of social construction, and that words are used to connect the understanding of communicative intentions of the speaker who speaks a new word.
-Hence, the competence of verbal communication through language is achieved through the attainability of syntax or grammar.
-Another function of communication through language is pragmatic development.
-Pragmatic development includes the child's intentions of communication before he/she knows how to express these intentions, and throughout the first few years of life both language and communicative functions develop.
+According to this theory children view words as a means of social connection, in that words are used to connect the communicative intentions of the speaker to new words.
+Hence, the competence of verbal communication through language is achieved by gains in syntax or grammar.

+Another function of communicating through language is related to pragmatic development.
+Pragmatic development includes the child's intentions of communication before they knows how to express these intentions, and throughout the first few years of life both language and communicative functions develop.